sanjana-singamsetty/100-days-of-code/README.md

 created a navagation bar for the app and resolved a bug which is about installing android x and merged some files and updated the api to 33
 - started basics of operating system  for academic purpose

+## day-8
+learnt about
+ - fragments and worked on fragment  creation
+ - worked on  bug